nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Mark attendance: `mark`

-Record attendance for any class group by marking a student(s) "present" for a given week.
+Record attendance for any class group by marking student(s) "present" for a given week.
 Currently, TAssist assumes that each class group meets at most once per week from week 1 to week 13.

 Format: `mark c/CLASS_GROUP_INDEX w/WEEK_INDEX s/all|STUDENT_INDEXES|STUDENT_IDS`